Algorithmic analysis towards time-domain extended source waveform inversion: FWI, WRI, and ESI formulations revisited

 \citet{fu2017discrepancy} have shown that

-implying the misfit $J^e$ is a monotonic increasing function of $\beta$, while the misfit $J^p$ is a monotonic decreasing function of $\beta$.
-According to \citet{fu2017discrepancy}, with small $\beta$ the objective can converge globally from any initial guess, but may converge very slowly when approaching the minimum.
-Assuming a good initial guess, large $\beta$ will force the extended wave equation to be satisfied better and give the penalty term small contribution to the misfit functional.
-In short, the tuning of $\beta$ should start from small value and increase through iterations.
-Based on the discrepancy principle, \citet{fu2017discrepancy} designed an automatic scheme to choose a proper $\beta$, starting the outer iterations for nonlinear optimization from $\beta=0$ ( this implies the knowledge of the noise level for the data fitting must be specified).
+Assuming a good initial guess, large $\beta$ will force the wave equation to be better satisfied, leading to smaller constribution to the misfit functional through $J^p$.
+Tuning $\beta$ should start from small values and increase through iterations to reach a rapid convergence \citep{fu2017discrepancy}.
+Based on the discrepancy principle, \citet{fu2017discrepancy} designed an automatic scheme to choose a proper $\beta$, starting the outer iterations for nonlinear optimization from $\beta=0$.
 It is noteworthy that the discrepancy principle applies equally well to WRI.